allymhong/allymhong.github.io/_posts/2022-10-12-fritter-approaches-updated.md

         * if there are citations, post Freet i on each citation’s Feed
         * if there are hashtags, post Freet i on each hashtag’s Feed
         exception: if Freet i is flagged ~AT ALL~ (not just limited to the 18+ flag), and the viewer of the Freet is under 18 years old, the Freet will not be posted to the underage viewer’s Feed.
-    * update the ranking of Freets on all relevant Fritter Feeds, sorted by either the latest Freet using timestamps, or ranking by combination of counts of upvotes and ReFreets
+    * update the ranking of Freets on all relevant Fritter Feeds, sorted by either the latest Freet using timestamps, or ranking by combination of counts of upvotes/downvotes and Replies
 * Delete a Freet: user u deletes their own Freet j
-    * discard Freet j from set of posts associated with user u and user u’s profile, which synchronously deletes Freet j from all associated Feeds (to followers, hashtags, and citations) and users who have bookmarked the Freet
+    * discard Freet j from set of posts associated with user u and user u’s profile, which synchronously deletes Freet j from all associated Feeds (to followers, hashtags, and citations)
-    * make content of Freet unavailable within ReFreets
 * Reply to Freet: user u replies to Freet m with Freet n
     * similar to the process of “Create a Freet” for Freet n, except that Freet m and Freet n are now connected.
 Freet Replies may be viewed when user clicks on either Freet
         * Freet m is Freet n’s parent
         * Freet n is Freet m’s child
     * +1 to the Reply count for Freet m
-* ReFreet a Freet: user u reposts Freet m within Freet n
-    * similar to the process of “Create a Freet” for Freet n, except that Freet m is now embedded in the content of Freet n; it does not affect its character count or media limit
-    * +1 to the ReFreet count for Freet m

 ## 2. Follow.